|Nutritional Guidelines (per serving)|

 An easy vegan pasta puttanesca recipe, and low-fat, too!
 Pasta puttanesca is a low-fat pasta sauce recipe with capers, kalamata olives and red pepper flakes in a sauce similar to a marinara sauce.
 If you aren't eating vegan, you could, of course, topped this off with some fresh shaved Parmesan cheese, but I think you'll find this recipe is delicious on its own and you don't even want the Parmesan topping.

-This Italian pasta puttanesca recipe is both vegetarian, vegan and gluten-free (though of course, regular pasta is not gluten-free so pair the puttanesca sauce with a gluten-free alternative).
-Scroll down for more vegetarian pasta recipes to try.
+This Italian pasta puttanesca recipe is both vegetarian, vegan and gluten-free, though regular pasta is not gluten-free, so pair the puttanesca sauce with a gluten-free alternative.

 - 1 tablespoon olive oil